philipmorrisintl/RPackUtils/README.md

 (RPackUtils) $ pytest -sv [-m "not slow"]
 [...]
 ```
-You can optionnaly deselecting tests maked as "slow".
+You can optionnaly unselect tests maked as "slow".

 7. Install
 ```bash